Covid-19

 The CREST WF Time to Change Hub was set up with funding from the national Time to Change programme to enable people with lived experience to develop and deliver interventions that challenge mental health stigma.
 Our Resident Insight Survey results show that levels of mental health stigma in Waltham Forest are currently worse than those seen nationally.

-The WFSP Wellbeing Cafés is an initiative between the Waltham Forest Social Prescribing service and three community partners: MTC Learning, Hornbeam Centre, and Paradox Community Foundation to run regular face to face session to improve the wellbeing of adults experiencing low mood, loneliness, or anxiety.
+The WFSP Wellbeing Cafés is an initiative between the Waltham Forest Social Prescribing service and three community partners: The Hornbeam Centre, Peabody Community Foundation and Leyton Orient Trust.
+The initiative runs regular face-to-face session to improve the wellbeing of adults experiencing low mood, loneliness, or anxiety.

-The BMHfA Adult Wellbeing Sessions will collect/process and retain some personal information about peer champions, members, residents and service users such as their contact details and will only share non person identifiable data with the LBWF to enable performance monitoring and evaluation, including local indicator demographic of the Wellbeing Sessions to demonstrate its impact on the health and wellbeing of service users.
+The BMHfA Adult Wellbeing Sessions will collect/process and retain some personal information about peer champions, members, residents, and service users such as their contact details.
+It will only share non-person identifiable data with the LBWF to enable performance monitoring and evaluation, including local indicator demographic of the Wellbeing Sessions to demonstrate its impact on the health and wellbeing of service users.

 If you have questions regarding the Council’s utilisation of this service or our privacy practices, you can contact us by email or in writing.